apandey16/lars-ashlynn-save-the-date/README.md

-This is save the date type site for two of my friends who are getting married!
+This is wedding type site for two of my friends who are getting married!

 Public-facing link: https://lars-ashlynn.vercel.app/